Universal Vision-Language Dense Retrieval: Learning A Unified Representation Space for Multi-Modal Retrieval: Evaluation Results

 \subsection{Overall Performance}

-The multi-modality retrieval performance of different models is shown in Table~\ref{tab:overall}.
+The multi-modal retrieval performance of different models is shown in Table~\ref{tab:overall}.

-Our VL-UnivSearch outperforms all baseline models with more than 7\% improvement in ranking performance, recalls more than 6\% relevant sources for downstream vision-language models, and even shows better performance than the oracle divide-and-conquer model.
-Such significant improvements illustrate that VL-UnivSearch is effective to build a multi-modality retrieval system by mapping multi-modality sources in one universal embedding space, which unifies the cross-modality matching and modality routing during retrieval.
+Our UniVL-DR outperforms all baselines with more than 7\% improvement on ranking evaluation, recalls more than 6\% relevant multi-modality documents, and even outperforms the divide-and-conquer model guided by oracle modality routing.
+Such significant improvements illustrate the effectiveness of UniVL-DR in building a multi-modal retrieval system.